We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Do Border Collie-Doxie mixes bark a lot?

-You’re going to have to apologize to your neighbors in advance.
-The Border Collie-dachshund mix barks.
-A LOT.
+You will have to apologize to your neighbors in advance—a LOT.

 The Dachshund parent was once a hunting dog, so they used to bark to alert their owners during their hunting trips.

 The Border Collie is also a vocal breed.
-As a sheepdog, Border Collies bark at all things that move fast, including small animals.
+As a sheepdog, It barks at fast-moving objects, including small animals.

-Your pup may inherit these genes, which only adds to the barking problem.
+Your pup may inherit these genes, adding to the barking problem.

 Apart from being adorable, Border Collie-Doxies have a dark side, too.
 You might not like them for: